paul-rupak/Random-Word-Typing-Practice/README.md

 ![Typing Result](/Screenshot/typing-result.png)

 ## Work-In-Progress
-* **Setting button**: through settings button user will be able to choose set of characters for typing.
 * **View statistics button**: through this button user will be able to view statistics of his/her typing speed.
 * **About button**: will show some information about this application.